All Episodes

 See where it gets you.

-You can try to develop a new uh device, you can try to develop something that might employ a lot of people if you put up a factory to build it.
+You can try to develop something that might employ a lot of people if you put up a factory to build it.

 We are seizing up as a society because of the burdens of government regulation, Ray.

-Gordon sends me an interesting uh email.
+Gordon sends me an interesting email.

 How many curly fry light bulbs must a terrorist flush down the toilet to kill one American?

-Because I think we need enhanced pat downs before you enter the uh restroom at uh at an American airport, just to check that you're not going down there to flush some curly fry light bulb uh down the down the toilet.
+You know, I hope the Transport Security Administration is onto that, because I think we need enhanced pat downs before you enter the restroom at an American airport, just to check that you're not going down there to flush some curly fry light bulb down the toilet, because you could do untold damage to the health of millions of Americans by doing that.

 I hope the TSA are taking care of it.

-Let's go to Chuck in Vail Uh, Arizona.
+Let's go to Chuck in Vail, Arizona.

 Chuck, thank you.